robertmuth/Cwerg/FrontEnd/ConcteteSyntax/README.md

 set x += foo()  -- assignment expresssion

-bar() -- compiler error function calls are expressions and cannot be used as statement drop bar() -- OK, drop ignores result of expression which makes into a statement.
+bar() -- compiler error function calls are expressions and cannot be used as statement drop bar() -- OK, drop ignores result of expression which makes it into a statement.
 ```

 `--` and `++` are not part of the language as they blur the distinction between expressions
 and statements.

-### optionally named blocks with opitonally named continue and break
+### optionally named blocks with optionally named continue and break

 ```
 block outer: